erdmarin/sa-portfolio/README.md

 **Short-Term (0-3 months)**

-CI/CD pipeline: Implement an automated pipeline (AWS CodePipeline + CodeBuild, or GitHub Actions) that builds the Docker image on every commit, runs automated tests, pushes to ECR on success, and triggers an ECS rolling deployment.
-This removes all manual steps from the deployment path and adds a quality gate before production.
+•	CI/CD pipeline: Implement a GitHub Actions workflow that builds the Docker image on every commit, runs tests, pushes to ECR on success, and triggers an ECS rolling deployment.
+Removes all manual steps and adds a quality gate before production

+•	Route 53 custom domain + ACM: Register the application domain, issue an ACM certificate, associate it with the ALB HTTPS listener, and create a Route 53 alias record pointing to the ALB.
+Completes the production endpoint configuration.

-ECS Service Auto Scaling: Configure target tracking on ALB RequestCountPerTarget and a step scaling policy on CPU utilisation.
-Set a maximum task count to cap spend.
-This converts the deployment from fixed-capacity to demand-responsive.
+•	ECS Auto Scaling: Configure target tracking on ALB RequestCountPerTarget and a step scaling policy on CPU utilisation.
+Set a maximum task count cap to control spend.

-ECR lifecycle policies: Define lifecycle rules to automatically expire untagged images older than 7 days and retain only the last 10 tagged releases.
-Prevents ECR storage costs from accumulating with stale images.
+•	CloudWatch alarms: Create alarms on ECS RunningTaskCount, ALB 5xx rate, and CPU utilisation.
+SNS notifications for on-call alerting.

 **Medium-Term (3-12 months)**

-Infrastructure as Code (Terraform): Migrate all AWS resources — VPC, subnets, security groups, ALB, ECS cluster, task definition, IAM roles, CloudWatch Log Groups — into Terraform modules.
-This makes the entire environment version-controlled, reviewable, and reproducible in any AWS account within minutes.
-Terraform state stored in S3 with DynamoDB locking.
+•	Terraform IaC: Migrate all AWS resources into Terraform modules — VPC, subnets, security groups, ALB, ECS cluster and service, ECR repository, IAM roles, CloudWatch Log Groups.
+Enables repeatable environment provisioning, code review of infrastructure changes, and automated DR re-deployment.

-Multi-environment promotion: Extend the CI/CD pipeline to support dev, staging, and production environments as separate ECS clusters (or services within the same cluster).
-Promotion between environments is triggered by a manual approval gate in the pipeline, not by direct deployment.

-Container image hardening: Adopt a minimal base image (e.g., distroless or Alpine), run the container process as a non-root user, and enable read-only root filesystem in the task definition.
-Schedule weekly ECR image rescans and integrate scan results into the CI/CD pipeline as a deployment gate.
+•	Private subnets + NAT Gateway: Move Fargate tasks to private subnets.
+Remove public IP assignment.
+All egress through NAT Gateway.
+Eliminates direct internet reachability of task IPs regardless of security group configuration.

+•	AWS Secrets Manager: Store all application secrets as Secrets Manager secrets.
+Reference them in the ECS task definition as valueFrom entries.
+Rotate secrets without rebuilding or redeploying the container image.

 **Long-Term (12+ months)**

-Multi-region active-passive: Deploy an identical ECS service in a second AWS region.
-Use Route 53 health-check-based failover to route traffic to the secondary region if the primary ALB health check fails.
-Aurora Global Database or RDS read replica provides data in the secondary region with sub-second replication lag.
+•	Multi-region active-passive: Deploy a passive ECS service in a second region with ECR cross-region replication.
+Route 53 health-check-based failover routes traffic to the secondary region if the primary ALB health check fails.
+Reduces full-region RTO from 60 minutes to under 5 minutes.

+•	EKS migration (if warranted): Evaluate EKS if the application grows to 10+ microservices with complex inter-service dependencies or Kubernetes-native tooling requirements.
+Containerised images are portable — the migration is an orchestration layer change, not an application change.

 ### Key Outcomes